Connect with others who understand.

 Laboratory Tests

 Doctors may need to run other tests to determine the type of amyloidosis.
-Hereditary ATTR amyloidosis and amyloid light-chain amyloidosis also affect the heart, so these other conditions need to be ruled out.
-Some hospitals may use immunohistochemistry, mass spectrometry, or genetic tests to determine what type of amyloidosis is present.
+Hereditary ATTR amyloidosis and light chain amyloidosis (AL amyloidosis) also affect the heart — so these other conditions need to be ruled out.
+Your doctor will likely take a small blood sample to look for other abnormal proteins.
+People with AL amyloidosis have light chain proteins.
+If you have a positive PYP scan and no light chains, you likely have wild-type amyloidosis.

-Doctors may also perform other laboratory tests, including blood or urine tests, to determine whether the organs are working correctly.
+Other laboratory tests — like blood or urine tests — check to make sure your organs are working correctly.
 Additionally, certain blood tests may be used to track amyloidosis over time.
-These tests look for biomarkers — molecules that serve as signs of how advanced the disease is and how much amyloidosis-related heart damage has occurred.
+These tests look for biomarkers or molecules that measure how advanced your disease is.
+They also help determine how much amyloidosis-related heart damage you have.

 Treatment Options for Wild-Type Amyloidosis